InterCooperative-Network/ICN/docs/development/plans/development-roadmap.md

 - **Virtual Machine (VM)**: Optimize the VM for better performance and resource management.
 - **Storage Module**: Enhance the storage module to support more efficient data retrieval and storage management.

+### 1.7 Phase 7: Future Vision and Roadmap
+**Timeline**: Q1 2028 - Q4 2028

+- **LoRaWAN Integration**: Implement LoRaWAN technology to enable low-power, wide-area network connectivity for cooperatives in remote areas.
+- **Quantum Cryptography**: Integrate quantum cryptographic methods to future-proof the security of the ICN.
+- **Advanced Federation Protocols**: Develop advanced protocols to support complex federation structures and interactions.

 ## 2. Key Milestones

 ### 2.1 Core Release Milestones